protocol/research-website/content/posts/202104-power-recap/index.md

 Complicating the picture is that power systems are spread out among many overlapping jurisdictions and consist of expensive infrastructure which is replaced only infrequently.
 Upgrading the centralized control system with a decentralized system all at once is impractical: any new system will need to be interoperable with the legacy grid and accommodate a patchwork of incremental upgrades.

-Approaching this problem from a distributed systems perspective, we asked what control architecture would best allow an evolution from a centralized to a decentralized grid?
+Approaching this problem from a distributed systems perspective, we asked what control architecture would best allow an evolution from a centralized grid to a decentralized grid?
 What would enable a patchwork of upgrades, while maintaining system reliability and security?
 How can the grid be ‘future-proofed’ so that investments today are compatible with future innovations in controls systems?
 And what technical expertise can we contribute, as an organization with experience building decentralized systems for information storage and retrieval?

 # A Functionally Defined Invariant Architecture